Tanama Tales

 Frankfurt, Germany, Main River, Old Town

 Before turning back, we made it to the port area.
 We were able to observe gates, cranes, and shipping containers.
-This is a crucial spot related to the movement of good from inland Europe to the North Sea and vice versa.
+This is a crucial spot related to the movement of goods from inland Europe to the North Sea and vice versa.
 A lot of the wealth of the city is associated with shipping activities.
 It was very interesting to see where such important operations take place.

 Frankfurt, Germany, Main River, Old Town